backdrop-contrib/juicebox/README.md

 versions should work with this module, and the one you choose will depend largely on how much formatting flexibly you require.

-This is a port to Backrop of the Drupal project.
+This is a port to Backrop of the Drupal project, version 7.x-2.1.
 Please see the Drupal project page for a detailed feature overview: http://drupal.org/project/juicebox

 ## Installation